What is a Speaker Crossover and Why Does it Matter to Sound Quality?

 Active crossovers do the same job as passive designs, but at a different point in the signal chain, and they are more sophisticated electronically.
 The most common type of active crossover is digital—it accepts a full-range digital-audio signal and splits it into different smaller ranges using DSP (digital signal processing).
 Like a passive crossover, the ranges overlap in the transition zone, and the crossover slope is generally 12 dB/octave.
 The split signals are then converted to analog and sent to separate amplifiers that power each type of driver.

 Active crossovers are often used in powered speakers—that is, speakers with built-in power amplifiers.
-One such speaker is the 2-way SVS Prime Wireless Pro Powered Speaker Pair, which incorporates a digital active crossover and 200-watt (50 watts x 4) power amplifier.
+One such speaker is the 2-way SVS Prime Wireless Pro Powered Speaker Pair, which incorporates a digital active crossover and powerful Class-D amplifier.
 It offers several digital inputs (Bluetooth, WiFi, Ethernet, TosLink optical) as well as analog inputs.
 Analog signals are converted to digital before being split into two frequency ranges by the crossover.

 SVS powered subwoofers also use a digital active crossover if they receive a full-range signal.
 In this case, the crossover acts as a lowpass filter that prevents frequencies above the subwoofer's operating range from reaching the driver.